exceptionaljs/exapp/README.md

 The example logs the following when run:

 ```
-[silly] [APP] Starting.
+[silly] [xpart.app] Starting.
-[silly] [APP] Module 'a' starting.
+[silly] [xpart.app] Module 'a' starting.
 [info] Module 'a' is good (start)
-[silly] [APP] Module 'b' starting.
+[silly] [xpart.app] Module 'b' starting.
 [info] Module 'b' is better (start)
-[silly] [APP] Running.
+[silly] [xpart.app] Running.
 [info] I'm running...
-[silly] [APP] Stopping.
+[silly] [xpart.app] Stopping.
-[silly] [APP] Module 'b' stopping.
+[silly] [xpart.app] Module 'b' stopping.
 [info] Module 'b' is better (stop)
-[silly] [APP] Module 'a' stopping.
+[silly] [xpart.app] Module 'a' stopping.
 [info] Module 'a' is good (stop)
-[silly] [APP] Stopped.
+[silly] [xpart.app] Stopped.
 ```

 Utility Functions
 -----------------

-The following utility functions are exported by exapp.js:
+The following utility functions are exported by xpart:

-  - `exapp.parseArguments(argv, start = 2)` - Parse an application's arguments from `argv` into a dictionary.
+  - `xpart.parseArguments(argv, start = 2)` - Parse an application's arguments from `argv` into a dictionary.
 For example the following array `["node", "app.js", "--key=value"]` would be parsed to `{ key: "value" }`.

-  - `exapp.modularize(opt)` - Modularize a module or a class (that has to be instantiated) with `config`.
+  - `xpart.modularize(opt)` - Modularize a module or a class (that has to be instantiated) with `config`.
 This function is described in a separate section `Modularize`.

 Modularize
 ----------

-The exapp.js architecture has been designed to make maintaining and writing application's modules easier.
-It would be annoying to wrap every module or class into an object that is compatible with exapp.js interface.
+The xpart architecture has been designed to make maintaining and writing application's modules easier.
+It would be annoying to wrap every module or class into an object that is compatible with xpart interface.
 Also, sometimes the application wants to use the same module more than once.
-The `exapp.modularize(opt)` function was designed to solve this problem.
+The `xpart.modularize(opt)` function was designed to solve this problem.

 The `opt` parameter may contain the following:
   - `module` - Module or class to be instantiated (by using `new` operator) or by calling `module.new()`, which has a priority over using `new` operator (mandatory).